 A piece of legislation has recently been adopted by South Northamptonshire and South Oxfordshire district councils affecting certain developments that have been granted planning permission on or after the 1st April 2016.
 This is a charge called the Community Infrastructure Levy (CIL) which applies to new residential and retail developments.
-Most other councils will also now have starting applying this charge.
+Most other councils will also soon be starting to apply this charge.

 The Community Infrastructure Levy (CIL)

 The Community Infrastructure Levy (CIL) is a charge that local authorities in England and Wales can choose to place on new developments, usually those with over 100m2 of floorspace, or that create one or more new dwellings.

 Please note; this charge only applies if you are creating new-build floor space such as a new-build dwelling or a large home extension (over 100m2).
 This can also be a mezzanine level in a barn conversion.
 The CIL charge will apply to the new build floor space only (so the area of the mezzanine or extension) and not to any existing floor area.